 - New to Southwestern

-The survey will take approximately 45 minutes.
+The training will take approximately 45 minutes.
 You can log in and out of the system; it will return to the place where you left off when you come back.

 If you have not received an invitation to participate in the program, check the spam or junk folders of your email as it may be there.
 In addition, the program can be accessed by going to www.campusclarity.com and registering with your SWOCC student email address.

 If you are experiencing difficulty and need assistance, you can contact the Campus Clarity help desk at LRSupport@everfi.com; or by phone at 1-800-652-9546.